 The STAR Program is structured to provide intense customized event programming while offsetting some of the financial expenses incurred by travel advisors to attend professional development events.

 CruiseWorld STARs receive VIP treatment and are provided with exclusive programming and networking opportunities to maximize their onsite experience.

-An exciting and exclusive feature of the STAR Program is the Travel Advisor Roundtable series, taking place virtually prior to the conference, November 3rd.
-Suppliers will give a series of presentations to travel advisors on their product, destination, or service.
-The small group numbers facilitate productive discussion and allow for question and answer between suppliers and travel advisors.
-Travel advisors then have the opportunity to make face-to-face connections with supplier representatives during the Exhibitor Showcase the following week.
+One of the newer features of the STAR Program is the addition of Travel Advisor Roundtables.
+In this STAR-exclusive session, suppliers give a series of 15-minute presentations to travel advisors on their product.
+The small group setting facilitates productive discussion and encourages question and answer between suppliers and travel advisors.

-CruiseWorld isn’t just about cruise.
-The event brings together all facets of the leisure travel industry.
+And remember, CruiseWorld isn’t just about cruise.
+This event brings together all facets of the leisure travel industry.
 Exhibitor categories include: airlines, attractions, business tools, car rental, cruise, destinations, hotels and resorts, professional services, rail, tour operators and packaged vacations, and more.

 Whether attending as a STAR Program participant or a traditional attendee, CruiseWorld’s robust programming provides value for all types of travel advisors, from the home-based professional to the cruise-centered advisors, the seasoned veterans and those new to the industry.

 Travel Professional NEWS Readers can register using code HBTA to receive a $25 discount on the full-conference program rate.

 For additional information about CruiseWorld, and how to apply for the STAR Program visit www.cruiseworldshow.com.